sourceryinstitute/OpenCoarrays/README.md

 ## <a name="acknowledgements">Acknowledgements</a> ##
 We gratefully acknowledge support from the following institutions:

-* [National Center for Atmospheric Research] for access to the Yellowstone/Caldera supercomputers and for logistics support during the initial development of OpenCoarrays.
+* The National Center for Atmospheric Research [NCAR] for access to the Yellowstone/Caldera supercomputers and for logistics support during the initial development of OpenCoarrays.
 * [CINECA] for access to Eurora/PLX for the project HyPS- BLAS under the ISCRA grant program for 2014.
 * [Google] for support of a related [Google Summer of Code] 2014 project.
 * The National Energy Research Scientific Computing Center ([NERSC]), which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231, for access to the Hopper and Edison supercomputers under the OpenCoarrays project start allocation.